You know that lunch and learns are great for your organization and team. But can they work in a virtual environment?

 Lunch and learns are a great way to connect the team and have them learn from each other.
 Now you can do it virtually across many geographies and timezones at the convenience of participants’ homes.
 Why not leverage that?

-I challenge you to pitch your first lunch and learn to your team today, and you will be surprised at how receptive and eager they will be.
+I challenge you to pitch your first lunch and learn to your team this week, and you’ll be surprised at how receptive and eager they will be.